aabccd021/tiny-cookie-session/README.md

 ## Passing Custom Data

-You can insert/select extra data associated with your session, which is useful if your session table has non-nullable columns that must be provided when creating a session, or you want to fetch a lot of data at once because you are using a latency sensitive database:
+You can insert or select extra data associated with your session, which is useful if your session table has non-nullable columns that must be provided when creating a session, or if you want to fetch additional data at once (for example, when using a latency-sensitive database):

 ```js
 // Configuration with different data types for insert and select